npsot_bluebonnet_full_color

 Maintenance

-This drought tolerant native is easy and fast growing and not fussy about soils; however, give lots of space to spread.
-In smaller areas it could tend to push out weaker species.
-Propagation: Seed.
+This drought tolerant native is easy to grow and not fussy about soils.
+Give lots of space to spread.
+Or thin as needed in smaller areas, as it could tend to push out weaker species.
+Produces prolific amounts of seed.
+Propagation: seed.

 Comments